pawl1n/imoyo/README.md

 Crop white background, make image square format, exclude all EXIF

 # Usage
-Can process images in folder, single image (link), multiple images (links)
+Can process images in folder, single image (or link), multiple images (or links)

 ### Example